MrSluffy/sis-res/README.md

 ## Replacing
 - In your Zarchiever
 - Open SystemUI_src.apk
-- and all the modified res copy and replace it inside the
+- select all the modified res (files you modded) copy and replace the files inside of:
-- S.I.SvrTheme[MAGISK].zip vrtheme/system/system_ext/priv-app/SystemUI/Systemui.apk/res/HERE folder
+- S.I.SvrTheme[MAGISK].zip vrtheme/system/system_ext/priv-app/SystemUI/Systemui.apk/res/HERE
 - now install your S.I.SvrTheme[MAGISK].zip in your Magisk
 - And Enjoy [S.I.S A11](https://t.me/sluffy_icons)
+(you can also edit module.prop to change name, ID, and other things about the module)

 # [Credits & Thanks](https://telegra.ph/Credits-And-Thank-08-16)